Oliver Moore: Playing career

 Following his junior year with the Golden Gophers in the 2024–25 season, Moore ended his college career by signing a three-year entry-level contract with the Chicago Blackhawks on March 29, 2025.
 He appeared in 9 games in his debut season, recording 0 goals and 4 assists.

-After initially being assigned to the Rockford IceHogs in the 2025–26 season, he was called up to replace an injured Jason Dickinson and made his season debut Nov.
-3 against the Seattle Kraken.
-He eventually scored his first NHL goal against in a 5-1 win over the Detroit Red Wings with 16 seconds left in regulation.
+After initially being assigned to the Rockford IceHogs in the 2025–26 season, he was called up to replace an injured Jason Dickinson and made his season debut on November 3 against the Seattle Kraken.
+He scored his first NHL goal in a 5–1 win over the Detroit Red Wings on November 10.
+Moore suffered a season-ending lower-body injury on March 8, 2026.
+He tallied five goals and 14 assists in 51 games for the Blackhawks during the season.

 International play

 At the 2023 IIHF World U18 Championships, Moore delivered a standout performance by recording at least one point in every game of the tournament.
 His contributions were instrumental in Team USA’s success, culminating in a memorable moment during the gold medal game when he set up the overtime-winning goal, helping the United States capture the championship and solidifying his status as one of the tournament's top players.

 On December 16, 2023, Moore was selected for the United States men's national junior ice hockey team to participate in the 2024 World Junior Ice Hockey Championships.
 In that tournament, he tallied one goal and two assists over seven games, contributing to a gold medal victory.
 He once again represented the U.S. at the 2025 World Junior Ice Hockey Championships, where he recorded one goal and four assists in seven games, helping secure another gold medal.
 His efforts were instrumental in Team USA achieving back-to-back gold medals at the IIHF World Junior Championship for the first time.